MilesKHoffman/RestaurantApp/README.md

 # RestaurantApp
 In order to start the app, you must run the CustomerView file.
+Delete savedData.txt's content to reset the orders.